 It’s up to you to help her develop properly, and ensure that she sees her new world clearly and accurately.

 Many eye conditions have no symptoms that can be identified by a parent or in a well baby check-up.
 Early detection is the best way to ensure your child has healthy eyes and appropriate development of vision- now and in the future.

 We can help.

-InfantSEE®, developed by the American Optometric Association and The Vision Care Institute of Johnson & Johnson Vision Care Inc., is a public health program designed to ensure that eye and vision care becomes an integral part of infant wellness care to improve a child’s quality of life.
+InfantSEE®, developed by the American Optometric Association and Johnson & Johnson Vision Care Inc., is a public health program designed to ensure that eye and vision care becomes an integral part of infant wellness care to improve a child’s quality of life.
 We feel so strongly about the importance of healthy vision that participating member optometrists will provide a no-cost comprehensive infant eye and vision assessment within the first year of life.